JimOfLeisure/html5up-phantom-plus/readme.md

 - I modified CSS to
   use `@media(hover: ...)` instead of using JS to sniff the browser type
+- I just noticed that theme creator [@ajlkn's responsive-tools](https://github.com/ajlkn/responsive-tools) is used in the original code.
+The browser and breakpoints js in particular, and now I can see if any of the SASS is used here.
+I replaced the browser.min.js functionality already, and so far I haven't found that breakpoints.min.js is doing anything in this theme.

 ### Things I haven't gotten to yet